sharkymark/weather/README.md

 - **Open Chrome browser**: to view Google Maps location, Zillow, and FlightTrader24 of airport
    - **Optional**: to enable this feature, pass `python3 weather.py --browser` flag when starting the app

+> Note: The API endpoints are free to use, but please be mindful of the usage limits.
+If you exceed the limits, you may be temporarily blocked from making requests.
+Use a VPN to get around this if you are blocked.

 ## Requirements

 - Python 3.8+